About Tibial Shock (Peak Positive Acceleration of the Tibia)

 Peak Tibial Shock, also known as Peak Positive Acceleration (PPA) of the tibia, has been found to be strongly correlated with vertical force loading rate or impact loading(1).

-A higher risk of overuse injuries such as stress fractures and MTSS (Medial tibial stress syndrome) has been linked to high Peak Tibial Shock and high loading rate during initial foot contact(2).
+A higher risk of overuse injuries such as stress fractures and MTSS (Medial tibial stress syndrome) or shin splints has been linked to high Peak Tibial Shock and high loading rate during initial foot contact(2).

 A stress fracture is a serious injury, and usually athletes must refrain from running during recovery.
 While having extensive cardiovascular benefits, running does have a high rate of musculoskeletal injury.